rubberduck-vba/.github/profile/about.md

 ![logo](https://github.com/user-attachments/assets/6dbf8a1b-b4f4-4709-a314-475777d960ac)

-Rubberduck VBA Software Solutions Inc. is a Canadian software company (in the process of incorporation), focused on the development of technical tools for professionals.
+**9562-7303 Québec inc.** ("Rubberduck VBA Software Solutions") is a Canadian software company, focused on the development of technical tools for professionals.

-Our approach is grounded in a set of simple principles: technical rigor, transparency, respect for users and contributors, and a commitment to building solutions designed to endure over time.
+Our approach is grounded in a set of simple principles:
+technical rigor, transparency, respect for users and contributors, and a commitment to building solutions designed to endure over time.

 ## Our philosophy